Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 The Weathertec system with inverted seams makes the tent water-resistant even in rough conditions, and the poles can handle hard winds.
 The color-coded sleeves make it easy to put it together.

-The tent comes with some smart additions, like auto-roll windows, an LED light with a light switch and a door that closes automatically.
+The tent comes with some smart accessories, like auto-roll windows, an LED light with a light switch and a door that closes automatically.
 Overall, it’s a smart buy that won’t break the bank.

 Other montana and 8 person tent reviews

-If you’re still unsure which model or size is best for you, check out the rest of our reviews here:
+If you’re still unsure which product or size is best for you, check out the rest of our reviews here: